 The following steps illustrate how data is ingested, cleaned, and transformed to train a machine-learning algorithm and then deployed to production.

-Step 2 - Ingest data, clean and transform for machine learning.
+Step 2 – Ingest, clean and transform data.

-The user selects the data file (in this case a .csv) from their desktop.
+The user selects the data file (in this case a .csv) from their desktop and clicks Upload.

 Once uploaded, the user can view the raw data.
 The user can also view the statistics of the data by clicking on the Stat icon.
 These are already auto-computed by the system

-Think of this way - the target variable is what the user wants to predict.
-The Features (Input) are variables from which the user wants the AI to draw a pattern.
+Think of this way – the target variable is what the user wants to predict.
+The Features (Input) are variables from which the user wants machine learning to draw a pattern.

 The user proceeds to the next page.